 Essure is a medical device that is inserted into a woman’s reproductive system where it triggers the growth of scar tissue that then seals off the fallopian tubes and prevents pregnancy.
 Bayer advertised Essure as a quick and safe way for women to avoid pregnancy without going through a traditional tubal ligation surgery that requires general anesthesia.

-According to the FDA, overall, there have been 47,856 reports of adverse events from the time Essure was approved in 2012 through 2019.
+According to the FDA, there have been 47,856 reports of adverse events from when Essure was approved in 2012 through 2019.
 Around 90% of those reports involve the device’s removal.
 From 2012 to 2019, the most frequently reported side effects patients said they suffered were abdominal pain, heavier periods, menstrual irregularities, headaches, organ perforation, fatigue, weight fluctuations, depression and anxiety, and hair loss.

 The most frequent device problems were metal allergies among patients, device breakage or fragmentation, dislodged/dislocated device and difficulty removing the device.
 In some cases, the devices did not work as intended and resulted in unwanted pregnancies.